• Skip to primary navigation

 Fabric Pumpkin Filling

-Create your filling by combining crushed walnut shells and other fall scented spices.
+Step 1.
+Create your filling by combining crushed walnut shells and other fall-scented spices.
 I used allspice, cinnamon chips, rosemary, cloves, crushed bay leaves, and some juniper berries.
-You could also add fragrance oil or essential oils to the mix.
+You could also add fragrance oil in a pumpkin spice scent or your favorite fall essential oils to the mix.

+Step 2.
 Make a funnel from a piece of paper by folding one corner on the bias and taping the edge once you get the size hole you need.
-I like using a paper funnel because it's easy to change the size to fit the material you are using.
+Place the funnel inside the top of the pumpkin and fill it up with spices.
+(I like using a paper funnel because it's easy to change the size to fit the material you are using.)

-Vine stem glued in top of pumpkin sachet
+A stem glued in top of pumpkin sachet.

 Tip: Use a matching color thread.
 I used white to make it easy for you to see how it works.

-Pull the thread together and gather the fabric around the stem adding a bit of hot glue to keep it in place.
-Tie off the thread and cut the excess.
+Pull the thread together and gather the fabric around the stem, adding a bit of hot glue to keep it in place.
+Tie off and knot the thread.
+Cut off the excess.

 Bowl of fabric pumpkin sachets on coffee table

 I have them displayed on our coffee table in an old antique dough bowl.
-Last year this bowl held Pomander Spice Balls.
-I guess it's going to be an ongoing thing.
+I love that they work for October, Halloween, and all the way through Thanksgiving.

 Patti signature